yanseijiyan/RedfinPipeline/README.md

 Apache Airflow, an open-source platform for orchestrating and scheduling workflows, will be used to automate and manage the entire ETL process.

+## Project Steps:

+Source: Redfin data center
+Extraction: Python script using pandas
+Load: Raw data is stored in an Amazon S3 bucket
+Transform: Data transformation using pandas
+Load to Snowflake: Transformed data is loaded into a Snowflake data warehouse table
+Visualization: PowerBI connected to the Snowflake data warehouse

 ## Project Components
 Data Extraction (Python):